 Young people with more assets are less likely to engage in risk-taking behaviors.

 Learn more at:

-Each day, dozens of classes are offered for all ages, interests and abilities.
 Find the right class for you today!
-LEARN MORE ABOUT KROC CLASSES
+LEARN MORE ABOUT KROC CLASSES.

 THE SALVATION ARMY RAY & JOAN